If you ever get the chance to see a Marwari horse, the first thing you’ll notice about this unusual breed is its ears.

 Because of this anatomical feature, the Marwari can effortlessly lift its legs up and out of the sand.
 Marwaris are naturally slower than other breeds of horses, such as Arabians and Thoroughbreds.

-This is because their bone angles prevent them from extending their stride to the same extent as those of other breeds.
+This is because their bone angles prevent them from extending their stride to the same extent as other breeds.
 On the other hand, this bone angle results in a leg action that the rider finds very comfortable.

 Additionally, this breed has a gait.
 This quick, four-beat ambling gait ensures a comfortable ride for the rider.